Plumsail/documents-docs/source/flow/actions/document-processing.rst

 Start document generation process
 ---------------------------------

-.. important:: This action is not available in `the global Microsoft Flow connector <https://docs.microsoft.com/en-us/connectors/plumsail/>`_ yet.
-If you want to use this action, you need to `add Plumsail Documents as a custom connector <../create-custom-connector.html>`_.

 Starts a `process <../../user-guide/processes/index.html>`_ of document generation.
 Processes are an easy way to automate the creation of documents from templates.
 You just configure template, test it and specify how to deliver results (email, OneDrive, etc.).

 We have `an article <../../user-guide/processes/start-process-ms-flow.html>`_ describing how to use this action.